 - a) Whether driving equines is for pleasure or business, exhibitors should act in a manner which is acceptable to judges, stewards, the show at which they are competing, fellow competitors and spectators.
-This applies at all times in and out of the ring. - b) To ensure the smooth running of the class and to make it a pleasurable experience for all those involved (competitor, judges, stewards, spectators): - i) Make sure you arrive at the ring in plenty of time for the class. - ii) Listen to the instructions from the steward.
-Do not leave the ring until instructed to do so.
-In the event that you wish to leave the ring, first ask the steward for permission to do so.
-A Judge has the right to ask a competitor to leave the ring and will give an explanation as to why. - iii) Do not attempt to influence the Judge/Steward by offering any information regarding your own or others turnout. - iv) Respect fellow drivers e.g. when being asked to execute the changes of pace.
+This applies at all times in and out of the ring. - b) To ensure the smooth running of the class and to make it a pleasurable experience for all those involved (competitor, judges, stewards, spectators): - i) Make sure you arrive at the ring in plenty of time for the class. - ii) Listen to the instructions from the steward. - iii) Do not attempt to influence the Judge/Steward by offering any information regarding your own or others turnout. - iv) Respect fellow drivers e.g., when being asked to execute the change of pace.
 Overtaking should be avoided if possible or performed with care.
-Space can be found by circling and making full use of the ring.
+Space can be found by circling and making full use of the ring. - v) Even if you do not agree with the judge's decision, the show ring is not the place to show dissent.
+The judge will be pleased to briefly explain the reasons for their decision after the class.